-The gospel isn’t much different for most Christians.
+For many Christians, the gospel isn’t much different.
 I don’t know about you, but for most of my life, I thought of the gospel as good news for unbelievers but old news for believers.

 Boy, was I wrong.

 News flash: The gospel isn’t mainly for your unbeliving neighbors!

 But don’t just take my word for it.
 In Romans 16:25, Paul writes to believers, “Now to him who is able to strengthen you according to my gospel and the preaching of Jesus Christ.”

 Did you catch that?
 It’s the gospel that strengthens us as believers.
 The simple, familiar story of Jesus’ death, burial, and resurrection on our behalf.

 Here’s another verse, written about believers, that clues us in that the gospel isn’t mainly for our lost neighbors: “The gospel, which has come to you, as indeed in the whole world it is bearing fruit and increasing—as it also does among you, since the day you heard it and understood the grace of God in truth” (Col. 1:5–6).